-Parameter Description Console Log State Select whether the enable or disable the global console log state here.
+Parameter Description Console Log State Enable or disable the global console log state here.
 Severity Select the severity value of the type of information that will be logged.
 Options to choose from are 0 (Emergencies), 1 (Alerts), 2 (Critical), 3 (Errors), 4 (Warnings), 5 (Notifications), 6 (Informational), and 7 (Debugging).
 Discriminator Name Enter the discriminator name used here.
 This name can be up to 15 characters long.
 This specifies the name of the discriminator profile that will be used to filter console log messages based on the filtering criteria specified within that profile.
+Refer to System Log Discriminator Settings for more information.